gusmarlaj/BehavioralAnalyst/README.md

 </h3>

 <h2 align="center">
-I'm a behavioral scientist 💻, Traveller 📸🎨, and researcher
+I'm a behavioral scientist 💻, and researcher
 </h2>

 I love the entire process of analizing data.
 I love the challenge of finding hidden patterns and solve different kind of problems.